drduh/macOS-Security-and-Privacy-Guide/README.md

 IP 192.168.1.1.62771 > 157.240.2.35.80: tcp 0
 IP 192.168.1.1.62771 > 157.240.2.35.80: tcp 0
 IP 192.168.1.1.62771 > 157.240.2.35.80: tcp 0
-IP 192.168.1.1.162771 > 157.240.2.35.80: tcp 0
+IP 192.168.1.1.62771 > 157.240.2.35.80: tcp 0
 ```

-Outgoing TCP SYN packets are blocked, so a TCP connection is not established and thus a Web site is effectively blocked at the IP layer.
+Outgoing TCP SYN packets are blocked, so a TCP connection is not established, blocking traffic to the destination host at the IP layer.

 See [drduh/config/scripts/pf-blocklist.sh](https://github.com/drduh/config/blob/main/scripts/pf-blocklist.sh) for more inspiration.